-This works like the The Platinum Card® from American Express & The Business Platinum® Card from American Express OPEN airline credits.
+This works like the The Platinum Card® from American Express & The Business Platinum® Card from American Express airline credits.
 So be sure to select an airline you want to receive the credit with by calling the number on the back of your card or choosing one online.

 And some cards come with memberships like Priority Pass lounge access (including the AMEX Hilton Aspire!) or free Gogo in-flight Wi-Fi passes.
 But sometimes you’ll have to activate these perks to get the benefit.